Escape at Dannemora: Critical response

 The series was met with acclaim upon its premiere.
 On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 88% with an average rating of 7 out of 10, based on 60 reviews.
 The website's critical consensus reads, "Escape at Dannemora's slow pace demands patience, but those willing to wait will be rewarded with a chilling mystery that provides the perfect showcase for its talented cast — especially a nearly unrecognizable and unbearably moving performance from Patricia Arquette."
 Metacritic, which uses a weighted average, assigned the series a score of 78 out of 100 based on 27 critics, indicating "generally favorable reviews".

 Response from Joyce Mitchell

 In a December 2018 interview at the Bedford Hills Correctional Facility, Joyce Mitchell criticized some events portrayed in the miniseries.
 She claimed, "I never had sex with them", referring to Richard Matt and David Sweat.
-She also criticized director Ben Stiller, calling him "a liar just like the rest of the world.
+She also harshly criticized director Ben Stiller, calling him "a son-of-a-bitch liar just like the rest of the world.
 He doesn't care about the truth.
 All he cares about is making millions off me.
 He's an idiot."